paulmillr/readdirp/README.md

     - Directories that do not pass a filter will not be recursed into.
 - `directoryFilter: ['!.git']`: filter to include/exclude directories found and to recurse into.
 Directories that do not pass a filter will not be recursed into.
 - `depth: 5`: depth at which to stop recursing even if more subdirectories are found
-- `type: 'all'`: determines if data events on the stream should be emitted for `'files'`, `'directories'`, `'files_directories'`, or `'all'`.
+- `type: 'files'`: determines if data events on the stream should be emitted for `'files'` (default), `'directories'`, `'files_directories'`, or `'all'`.
 Setting to `'all'` will also include entries for other types of file descriptors like character devices, unix sockets and named pipes.
-Defaults to `'files'`.
+- `alwaysStat: false`: always return `stats` property for every file.
+Setting it to `true` can double readdir execution time - use it only when you need file `size`, `mtime` etc. Cannot be enabled on node <10.10.0.
 - `lstat: false`: include symlink entries in the stream along with files.
 When `true`, `fs.lstat` would be used instead of `fs.stat`

 ### `EntryInfo`